erikchomez/TheRealFarmerJohn/docs/final.md

 Lesson 4 may have been too much for our agent, due to the challenges presented in the previous lesson.
 The agent was overfitted, and as a result didn't like planting anything due to the punishments being weighted more than the rewards.
+### Bills Curriculum TBD
 ## Evaluation
+### Quantitative
+From a quantitative standpoint, our agent was able to harvest over a stack of wheat (64 units, maximum per item slot) as it progressed in its last lesson in the second curriculum.
+Our baseline agent was only able to harvest a few wheat, in random intervals, so it's clear that our trained agent was able to learn through its curriculum.
+### Qualitative
+There are several improvements that our agent could use.

+One of the most wasteful behaviors of our agent is that it doesn't optimize for tool durability.
+As a result, it sometimes breaks the hoe, despite the fact that the hoe has enough durability to plant all of the seeds.
+If we were to deploy our agent in any useful capacity, we would have to find a way to reward/punish the agent for tool usage.

+Another inherent aspect to farming is time; the agent needs to take care of itself during the farming process.
+Since farming takes days, the agent almost starves to death on every mission, especially if it's jumping a lot.
+To improve this, we could start the agent off with some food, and reward it for eating if its hungry.
+Or, if we decided to implement AI, we could just tell it to eat when its hungry.

+Despite these areas that could be improved, our agent did start to produce higher quality results.

+We have observed that as our agent progresses, it has started to learn to cluster food closer together (as opposed to randomly scattering it across the map).
+We expect that as the agent continues to learn, it will start to produce higher quality farmland, which more closely resembles that of a real player.

+Surprisingly, the agent also taught us something.
+It's more efficient to harvest wheat by jumping on it than breaking it.
+Our agent, in its last lesson, learned that breaking wheat, then walking over to pick it up, takes too much time.
+Jumping on wheat directly below the agent allows it to  take the wheat immediately, which is faster.

+### Malmo's Limits
+Malmo was not easy to work with.
+Teaching an agent to farm took a lot of time, and with millions of steps, it was necessary for us to speed up the ticks in order to get any usable results in 10 weeks.

+Speeding up the ticks to anything besides 20ms (the default) caused the Malmo/Minecraft server to fall behind updating, which led to most of the reward signals not functioning.
+Additionally, Malmo's reward system is bugged: a reward of 1 for collecting seeds triggers a reward of 64, if the agent has at least 64 seeds in its inventory.

+To get past this, we had to implement many of our own changes that either normalize Malmo's rewards, or bypassed them entirely.
+The only problem with normalizing rewards is that we couldn't distinguish between the agent collecting seeds, or wheat.
+This effectively killed the agent's learning chances in the first curriculum, and made all subsequent missions more difficult.

+For the second curriculum, we implemented our own rewards system that added the hotbar as an observation space, and programmatically rewarded the agent if it harvested wheat.
+Many of the challenges we faced outside of designing the environment were caused by Malmo, but we were able to successfully finish training our agent anyway.
 ## References

 We used Assignment 2 and modified it for our project.
 We also used Malmo's XML schema documentation and project documentation.